Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Threats to validity

-The construct threat in this study is the performance measures used to evaluate the performance of {\tool}.
+\textbf{Construct Threats.} The construct threat in this study is the performance measures used to evaluate the performance of {\tool}.
 To alleviate these threats, we choose three performance measures, which have been used by the previous pseudo-code generation studies.
-Moreover, we also consider a performance measure, CIDER, which has been more used in recent code comment generation studies.
-Finally, we also perform a human study to show the competitiveness of {\tool}.
+Moreover, we also consider a performance measure, CIDER, which has been more used in recent code comment generation studies~\cite{hu2020deep}\cite{li2021secnn}\cite{yang2021comformer}.